 For recreational athletes, we recommend not going too hard with the training right off the bat and not to work at maximum intensity straight away.
 Your condition will improve with time and your body will then be able to take on more ambitious training targets.

 A summary of altitude training

-In conclusion, altitude training can also be used to improve performance in popular sports under certain conditions.
-On the other hand, on trekking tours to high altitudes on the Andes, mountains in the Himalayas or even on the 4,000 m peaks in the Alps, it makes a lot more sense to reduce the symptoms of acute mountain sickness or to possibly even eliminate them in advance.
-Lastly, your training goal should be specific and strategic; a simple stay at high altitudes is not enough to achieve meaningful adaptation effects.
+In conclusion, altitude training can be used to improve performance in popular sports under certain conditions.
+On the other hand, on trekking tours in high altitudes on the Andes, mountains in the Himalayas or even on the 4,000 m peaks in the Alps, it makes a lot more sense to reduce the symptoms of acute mountain sickness or to possibly even eliminate them in advance.
+Finally, your training goal should be specific and strategic; a simple stay at high altitudes is not enough to achieve meaningful adaptation effects.

 If you want to learn more about altitude sickness and its prevention, we recommend this article.